• Students Studying Abroad

 - Programs that occur in the United States

 - Semester at Sea

-- Programs in which the student does not earn any credit in a degree program
+- Programs in which the student does not earn any credit toward his/her U-M degree

 - Non-UM programs that take place in countries listed on the U.S. State Department’s list of current travel warnings.
 These programs require special approval before a student is eligible to receive any financial aid.